Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEST.

 People usually go on a camping trip to de-stress and detach themselves from the usual city humdrum.
 Nevertheless, if sleeping on the floor with Australia's variety of creepy crawlies makes you more stressed, then it defeats the purpose of camping.

-Of course, you can always go halfway and bring high quality gear to help lower your stress level when camping (i.e. bringing an air bed).
+Of course, you can always go halfway and bring high-quality gear to help lower your stress level when camping (i.e., bring an air mattress).
 Just be sure that you have enough space inside your tent for all your extra gear when you do so.
 Or you can just go glamping all the way so that you won't have to worry about where to get all the extra space.

 DIY Glamping 101: How to camp in style